 Below, we’ll provide a brief crash course in the Stock Market for the beginners who are considering getting into investing.

 The stock market represents shares of company ownership available for purchase.
 Companies list on stock markets based on their headquarters’ location.
 Stocks can yield returns through dividends, compound interest, or by selling them at a profit.
 In the U.S., there are 13 stock markets with NYSE and Nasdaq being the largest.

 What Does it Mean When the Stock Market is Up or Down?

 So what does it actually mean when the news says the stock market is up or down?

 The stock market is up when general prices for the stock have increased from a certain point in time.
 Similarly, the stock market is down when the prices have decreased.

 These stock prices tend to be linked to interest rates, generally determined by central banks and the Federal Reserve, or the profits and losses of big companies.

 In investing, higher risk often leads to greater rewards.
 If you prefer a more cautious approach, consider Dollar-Cost Averaging (DCA).
 DCA involves consistently investing the same amount in the stock market over time.
 It aims to reduce portfolio volatility by purchasing more shares when prices are low and fewer when they are high, though it doesn’t safeguard against prolonged market declines.

 4 Things to Keep in Mind When Investing

-The most important thing when it comes to investing in the stock market is having a clear, well-thought-out investment plan.
+The most important thing when it comes to investing in the stock market is having a clear, well-thought-out investment plan (this is true for visa holders in the U.S., too).
 Here are 4 important things to keep in mind if you are planning to invest.